 The most beautiful unknown places in New Zealand

-Let’s be honest here, only few other places in the world can beat New Zealand for its natural beauty.
-Without having to drive for days, you will find yourself surrounded by glaciers one day, in the middle of Fiordland the next and on white sandy beaches the day after.
-Ever since my first visit to New Zealand in 2002 I have been deeply in love with the country.
-Most people think they ‘can do New Zealand’ in a couple of weeks.
+Ever since my first visit to New Zealand in 2002 I have been deeply in love with the country and I returned five times since.
+Most visitors think they ‘can do New Zealand’ in a couple of weeks.
 Which is of course possible but it’s not ideal, especially if you want to get off the beaten path and see more than just the regular tourist spots.
 If you have just a little more time, make sure to visit the places below, they receive far less visitors than the well trodden places and are equally beautiful, or maybe even better!
-Here are my favorite unknown places in New Zealand:
+Here are my favorite unknown places in New Zealand.

 Omarama Clay Cliffs

 Although they are mentioned in Lonely Planet, the Omarama Clay Cliffs don’t get too much visitors so I’d still call them one of the most amazing unknown places in New Zealand.
-You’ll need a car to get here so the herds of backpackers will not make it most lilely.
-So, what are the Clay Cliffs about?
-Well, they are some incredible rock formations that were formed some 2 million years ago and are made out of various layers of silt and gravel, brought here by rivers running through the area long ago.
-We were the only ones there (and it was nearly end of December) and had a blast.
+You’ll need a car to get here so most of the backpackers will not make it most likely.
+They are some incredible rock formations that were formed some 2 million years ago and are made out of various layers of silt and gravel, brought here by rivers running through the area long ago.
+I was the only ones there (and it was nearly end of December) and had a blast.
 The lupins were in full bloom and it was incredibly photogenic.
 Really, if you have a vehicle and some spare time, make this a number one priority.
 A full blog on how to get there can be found here.

 Nelson Lakes National Park

 One of the most gorgeous but relatively unknown places in New Zealand, is Nelson Lakes National Park.
-Most busses don’t go here and few people make the detour to go here while driving from Abel Tasman further down south.
+Most busses don’t go here and few visitors make the detour to go here while driving from Abel Tasman further down south.
 Which is a shame because it is one of the most amazing national parks there are in New Zealand.
 Unspoiled, quiet en with lots of great hikes.
 Not up for hiking?
 Both Lake Rotoiti and Lake Rotoroa can be reached by car and the view from the parking lot is already incredible.
-We hiked to Bushline Hut and stayed overnight but you can also easily do this in a long day hike.
+I hiked to Bushline Hut and stayed overnight but you can also easily do this in a long day hike.
 There are various lakeshore tracks too so you will not be disappointed visiting.
-The number one hike to do for my next visit to New Zealand would be the Travers Sabine Circuit that runs through this park.
-Just gotta find some time and money for it … Oh and the cover pick of me sitting on one of the docks was made at Lake Rotoroa, it’s that stunning!

 Taranaki Falls and Tama Lakes